What is tetanus?

 How soon after exposure do symptoms appear?

-Symptoms usually begin within 3 days to 3 weeks after exposure with an average of 10 days after exposure.
+Symptoms usually begin within three days to three weeks after exposure with an average of eight days after exposure.
 When symptoms show up sooner, they often are associated with more heavily contaminated wounds and more severe illness.